 How to Cut Corn Off the Cob

 Ina Garten always knows what’s best for us.
 She’s shown us how to cut cauliflower mess-free and how to make a perfect oven-roasted chicken.
-Now she’s here to help us with all our summer sweet corn needs.
+Now she’s here to show us how to cut corn off the cob and help us with all our summer sweet corn needs.

 If you’ve ever tried to cut corn off the cob, you know it can get everywhere in your kitchen.
 It almost feels like you’re losing more than you’re keeping.
 But don’t worry, Ina’s got a system for that.